allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 ## a. rainfall in philadelphia from 1990-2011
 Over 700,000 rows of raw data from rain gauges throughout the city without QAQC, the dataset contained some errors.
 To read the csv in through pandas, the parameter 'error_bad_lines' had to be adjusted since lines with too many fields will by default cause an exception to be raised, and no DataFrame will be returned.

 ```df = pd.read_csv("Rainfall_data_19900101_20210602_EST.csv",
                     error_bad_lines=False,
                     engine='python')
 ```

 Setting the parameter 'error_bad_lines' as False, the "bad lines" are dropped from the DataFrame that is returned.
+The dataset was further trimmed to only columns that were needed and missing data was removed (i.e. empty columns for rain gauges 25-37, missing data in the coordinate columns).
+Because I'm primarily interested in the temporal changes of rainfall in the city, the to_datetime() method was essential to this analysis and used to convert string Date time into a Python date time object.

 ### rainfall daily totals

 below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)